Asana/python-asana-preview/docs/CustomFieldsApi.md

     api_instance = custom_fields_api.CustomFieldsApi(api_client)
     custom_field_gid = "12345" # str | Globally unique identifier for the custom field.
     opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["currency_code","created_by","is_global_to_workspace","enum_options","text_value","display_value","is_value_read_only","is_formula_field","name","multi_enum_values","custom_label","resource_subtype","has_notifications_enabled","precision","enum_value","custom_label_position","type","people_value","number_value","format","date_value","enabled","asana_created_field","description"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["created_by","custom_label","people_value","date_value","display_value","is_formula_field","format","enum_options","name","currency_code","multi_enum_values","enabled","has_notifications_enabled","asana_created_field","precision","is_global_to_workspace","resource_subtype","type","is_value_read_only","text_value","custom_label_position","number_value","description","enum_value"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional)

     # Example passing only required values which don't have defaults set
     try: